 Today, it may look as if 3D printers can produce anything, from a complete sports car, to eatable food, to human skin.
 However, a number of things have challenged the technology, including fur, hair and other solid range of very fine features that need a large amount of computational power and time to design and print objects.

-MIT’s Media Lab have discovered a way to avoid a key design step involved in 3D printing, to rapidly and professionally design and print thousands of structures similar to hair.
+Researchers from MIT’s Media Lab have discovered a way to avoid a key design step involved in 3D printing, to rapidly and professionally design and print thousands of structures similar to hair.
 The research team developed a new software platform, named “Cilllia,” in place of conventional computer-aided design (CAD) software to draft thousands of separate hairs on a computer, a process that would take nearly hours to work out.
 The new software allows users to describe the height, thickness, density and angle of hairs within a fraction of few minutes.

 The scientists have used the new software to design a range of hair-like structures with a 50 µm resolution - nearly the thickness of a human hair.
 They also used a standard 3D printer to print various arrays ranging from coarse bristles to high-quality fur, onto flat and curved surfaces in different dimensions.
 A paper describing the study results presented at the Association for Computing Machinery’s CHI Conference on Human Factors in Computing Systems in May.